Latest TRP Ratings: Zee TV Witnesses Major Drop, Kasautii Zindagii Kay 2 Out Of The Race

 Superstar Singer & The Kapil Sharma Show

 Sony TV's Superstar Singer has witnessed a major jump (is at the fifth place), The Kapil Sharma Show has dropped down to the seventh spot.
-Both the shows have managed to get 2.1 ratings.
+Both shows have managed to get 2.1 ratings.

 New Entries & Exits

 Star Plus' Kasautii Zindagii Kay 2 and Colors' Choti Sardarni have exited the chart.
-Both the shows have managed to get 1.9 ratings.
-Zee TV's Tujhse Hai Raabta and Colors TV's Dance Deewane 2 have managed to occupy the ninth and 10th places, with 2.0 TRP ratings each.
+Both shows have managed to get 1.9 ratings.
+Zee TV's Tujhse Hai Raabta and Colors TV's Dance Deewane 2 have managed to occupy the ninth and tenth places, with 2.0 TRP ratings each.

 Star Plus & Colors’ Popular Shows’ Ratings